coltonisgod234/PixelPulse-6502/README.md

 The SDK is now installed

 ## MacOS
-Sorry, MacOS isn't supported and probably won't ever as I don't own a Mac, please use a Linux or Windows system
+Sorry, MacOS isn't supported (offically) and probably won't ever as I don't own a Mac, please use a Linux or Windows system.

 ## I Made A Game, How Do I Share It?
 Sharing Games Is Easy, Just Go Over To The [Discussion](https://github.com/coltonisgod234/PixelPulse-6502/discussions/1) And Post Your Game's ROM In The Issues Tab!